allenea/PyDatPicture/README.md

 - Depending on the number of photos you have the initial gathering of photo data could take a few minutes to a few hours.
 - You can always set the path to start looking recursively from your computers root/home directory.
 Not done by default.

 ## 2.3 Setting up your main.py file

 **The user only needs to modify the main.py file, as needed.
 More often than not the default settings will not need to be changed.
-If the user wishes to include their own cartopy mapping routine, they can do so in the my_PyDatPicture_mapping.py template using the provided function definition.**
+If the user wishes to include their own cartopy mapping routine, they can do so in the my_PyDatPicture_mapping.py template using the provided function definition.
+All namelist options are in Section 3.**

+ # 3 Namelist Options

-#### EXTRACT_PHOTO_METADATA
+#### 3.1 EXTRACT_PHOTO_METADATA
 	Default: True -> Get Data

 	Alternative: False -> Use an existing data file created by PyDatPicture.

     	Set the filename in RAW_FILE and RAW_METADATA_FILE.

 > my_run.EXTRACT_PHOTO_METADATA = True

-#### INPUT_PIC_DIRECTORY
+#### 3.2 INPUT_PIC_DIRECTORY
 	Default: Pictures directory/folder for Windows and Mac users

 		(/Users/username/Pictures/)